Thought leaders will discuss maritime interiors and outfitting in a series of conference sessions

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Monday, January 11, 2016/Categories: News, Cruise news, Ports and destinations
+Author: Rebecca Gibson/11 January 2016/Categories: News, Cruise news, Ports and destinations

 Netherlands-based polar cruise company Oceanwide Expeditions is to offer two new expeditions in the Ross Sea in Antarctica next year.